camenduru/stable-diffusion-webui-colab/README.md

 <br />

-`V1.9` has a stable WebUI with stable installed extensions <br />
+`V1.9` has a stable WebUI with stable installed extensions. <br />
-`V2.0` has ControlNet and the latest WebUI and daily installed extensions updates <br />
+`V2.0` has ControlNet and the latest WebUI and daily installed extensions updates. <br />

 ## 🦒 Colab
 | v1.9 | v2.0 | Info - Token - Model Page